Herbal medicine: History

 Archaeological evidence indicates that the use of medicinal plants dates back to the Paleolithic age, approximately 60,000 years ago.
 Written evidence of herbal remedies dates back over 5,000 years to the Sumerians, who compiled lists of plants.
 Some ancient cultures wrote about plants and their medical uses in books called herbals.
 In ancient Egypt, herbs were mentioned in Egyptian medical papyri, depicted in tomb illustrations, or on rare occasions found in medical jars containing trace amounts of herbs.
 In ancient Egypt, the Ebers papyrus dates from about 1550 BCE, and covers more than 700 compounds, mainly of plant origin.
 The earliest known Greek herbals came from Theophrastus of Eresos who, in the 4th century BCE, wrote in Greek Historia Plantarum, from Diocles of Carystus who wrote during the 3rd century BCE, and from Krateuas who wrote in the 1st century BCE.
 Only a few fragments of these works have survived intact, but from what remains, scholars have noted an overlap with the Egyptian herbals.

 Seeds likely used for herbalism were found in archaeological sites of Bronze Age China dating from the Shang dynasty (c.
 1600).
 Over a hundred of the 224 compounds mentioned in the Huangdi Neijing, an early Chinese medical text, are herbs.
 Herbs were also commonly used in the traditional medicine of ancient India, where the principal treatment for diseases was diet.
 De Materia Medica, originally written in Greek by Pedanius Dioscorides (c.
 40) of Anazarbus, Cilicia, a physician and botanist, is one example of herbal writing used over centuries until the 1600s.

 Modern herbal medicine

 The World Health Organization (WHO) estimates that 80 percent of the population of some Asian and African countries presently uses herbal medicine for some aspect of primary health care.

-Some prescription drugs have a basis as herbal remedies, including artemisinin, digitalis, quinine and taxanes.
+Some prescription drugs have a basis as herbal remedies, including artemisinin, digoxin, quinine and taxanes.